Photo Credit Ralph Daily

 Aluminum and Hard Anodized Aluminum

-They perform well by conducting heat evenly and quickly but not as fast as pure aluminum.
-And they are straightforward to maintain.
-One of my first cookware purchases, when I started teaching myself to cook over 25 years ago, were anodized aluminum pots and pans.
-I still have them, although I'm slowly in the process of replacing them as they are starting to warp.
+These pans also perform well.
+They heat quickly and evenly, though not as fast as pure aluminum.
+Maintenance is simple.
+When I started teaching myself to cook 25 years ago, I bought anodized aluminum pots and pans.
+I still use them, but they’ve started to warp, so I’m slowly replacing them.

 Blends

-I just purchased this incredible Vollrath 3 Quart Saute Pan from an online restaurant supply store that I love.
-It has 3-ply construction with an 18-8 stainless interior and an aluminum core to provide even heat on the bottom of the pan and side walls.
-With a silicone-coated handle that is oven safe to 450°F, it feels great in my hand; I can't wait to see how it performs.
+I just purchased this incredible Vollrath 3 Quart Saute Pan from an online restaurant supply store I love.
+It has a 3-ply construction with an 18-8 stainless interior and an aluminum core to provide even heat on the bottom of the pan and side walls.
+With a silicone-coated handle that is oven-safe to 450°F, it feels great in my hand; I can't wait to see how it performs.

 Another blend is copper with stainless steel; I'm sure there are others.
 Depending on your budget and cooking needs, there's something for everyone.